IABTechLab/uid2docs/docs/guides/mobile-plugin-gma-android.md

 <!-- As of 2023-07-15 -->

-This documentation is for the UID2 GMA Plugin for Android version 0.4.0.
+This documentation is for the UID2 GMA Plugin for Android version 0.5.0 and later.

 ## GitHub Repository